munrocket/parallax-effect/README.md

 # parallax-effect [![bundlephobia](https://badgen.net/bundlephobia/minzip/parallax-effect)](https://bundlephobia.com/result?p=parallax-effect)

-Parallax view in javascript using face tracking, can be a good improvement for 3d scenes or photogrammetry.
-If the user prohibits using the camera, nothing loads, like with HMR in webpack.
+Parallax effect in javascript using face tracking, can be a good improvement for 3d scenes.
+If the user prohibits using the camera, nothing loads.
 This library uses TFJS with WASM backend on CPU, so your GPU will be free.

 ### Examples
 * [background](https://munrocket.github.io/parallax-effect/examples/background.html)